vincentarelbundock/Rdatasets/doc/openintro/rst/piracy.rst

       .. rubric:: Description
          :name: description

-      This data set contains observations on all 100 US Senators and 434 of the 325 US Congressional Representatives related to their support of anti-piracy legislation that was introduced at the end of 2011.
+      This dataset contains observations on all 100 US Senators and 434 of the 325 US Congressional Representatives related to their support of anti-piracy legislation that was introduced at the end of 2011.